-Follow all directions given to you by your doctor and pharmacist carefully.
+Follow all directions given to you by your doctor or pharmacist carefully.

-They may differ to the information contained in this leaflet.
+They may differ from the information contained in this leaflet.

 How much to take

-The starting dose is usually either one 25 mg capsule or 30 mg (3 x 10 mg capsules)
+The initial dose is usually 25 mg (1 x 25 mg capsule) or 30 mg (3 x 10 mg capsules)

 per day for 2 to 4 weeks.

 after 2 or 3 weeks.
-It may take 2 to 3 months until the full effect is seen.
+It may take 2 to 3 months before the full effect is seen.

 How to take it

-These capsules should be swallowed whole with a glass of water or milk.
+Capsules should be swallowed whole with a glass of water or milk.